fixongbg/simple_mame_frontend/README.md

 <br>
 **DISCLAIMER!**
 <br>
-I'm no programmer.
+I'm not a programmer.
 This python script was made using ChatGPT, therefore I don't know the in's and out's of this code but it works!
 <br>
 <br>
 ![screenshot](screenshot.jpg)